 The end of the federal government’s COVID-19 public health emergency declaration means that we are no longer in the “emergency” phase of responding to the COVID-19 pandemic.
 Since COVID-19 continues to be present in the U.S. and Virginia, CDC and VDH will continue to respond to it.

 Commercialization refers to the process by which COVID-19 vaccines and medications for the illness will go from being provided free of charge (paid for by the federal government) to being paid for by the patient through insurance, other coverage programs, or out of pocket.
-The 2023–2024 COVID-19 vaccines (Moderna and Pfizer products) will now be available through the commercial market, also known as commercialization.
+The 2023–2024 COVID-19 vaccines (Moderna, Pfizer and Novavax products) will now be available through the commercial market, also known as commercialization.

 For all purposes, yes.
 Most Americans will continue to pay nothing out-of-pocket for the COVID-19 vaccine.